|

 backwards.

-'Time will Tell'.
+'Time will Tell'

-This phrase deals with the curious nature
+refers to the curious nature

 of cause and effect.
 Sometimes the 'Effect' is